urbandictionary/hackerone-pivotaltracker/README.md

 ## Step 4

 After the Pivotal Tracker story is created, paste the Pivotal Tracker story ID into the "Reference ID" input box on the HackerOne Report.
+That is necessary for the "View" link.